Governors of Woodcroft Primary School

 Chair of Governors

-The Federation of Mill Hill and Woodcroft Schools – a Review of the Governing Body for this Academic Year.
+Woodcroft Primary School – a Review of the Governing Body for 2019/2020 Academic Year

 How did the Governing Body contribute to school improvement?